 - We slip into selective attention (or denial)

-If you accept these theories, the world starts to look different.
+If you accept these claims, the world starts to look different.

-For me, TFAS changed how I think about habits, marketing, design, memory, public policy etc. It gave me language to describe things like anchoring effects, loss aversion, and defaults.
+For me, TFAS changed how I think about habits, marketing, design, memory, public policy etc. It gave me new language to describe anchoring effects, loss aversion, and defaults.
 And a way to think about overconfidence - the tendency to overestimate our abilities and odds of success.

 The best part of reading it?

-The worst: Realizing that I'm an idiot too.
+The worst: Realizing that I'm a total idiot too.